• Skip to primary navigation

 • Elevated blood pressure

-This is also when the psychological aspects of heroin withdrawal reach their peak, and this shouldn’t be overlooked.
-Heroin users report incredibly intense cravings for heroin during this stage.
-Combined with the fact that taking heroin at this time provides instant relief from the severe physical symptoms, this is the point where most relapses occur during the process of detox.
+This is also when the psychological side of heroin withdrawal reaches its peak, and that should not be overlooked.
+People report intense cravings during this stage.
+Combined with the fact that taking heroin at this point provides instant relief from the severe physical symptoms, this is where most relapses occur during detox.

 Stage 4: The End (72 hours to the end of withdrawal)